The Basilica

 As a cultural site, the Basilica is often frequented by music lovers who can listen to concerts, choirs and the famous Casavant organ, thanks to its impeccable acoustics.
 Luciano Pavarotti performed at the Basilica in 1978 to record a Christmas concert.
 The Montréal Symphony Orchestra has also played here regularly.

-As a tourism hotspot, the Basilica welcomes close to a million visitors from all over the world every year, each of them enthralled by its beauty while also getting an opportunity to explore Quebec’s religious history.
+As a tourism hotspot, the Basilica welcomes over a million visitors from all over the world every year, each of them enthralled by its beauty while also getting an opportunity to explore Quebec’s religious history.